NethermindEth/the-merge-scripts/README.md

 ### How to run

 First clone this repository in Home directory.
-Consider running `find . -type d -exec chmod 774 {}` to make all scripts executables.
+Consider running `find . -type f -name '*.sh' -exec chmod +x {} \;` to make all scripts executables.

 > If you do not have nethermind, docker and docker-compose installed, then run `setup.sh` to install them.
 This also clone the repo https://github.com/eth2-clients/merge-testnets.git, which contains the configuration for the tesnet